chastell/suffragist/TUTORIAL.md

 ```

 Coach: Explain how POST works.
 How to catch what
 was sent in the form?
-Where does `params` come from?
+Where do `params` come from?